 My shoulders started to feel heavy.
 I had trouble sleeping, I dreamed of people yelling at me.
 So, she is starting to get nightmares and bad dreams.

 My heart felt broken, I think it started to change colour.
 My heart became all muddled and confused, I felt embarrassed and so deeply alone.
 Sexual abuse touch can be pleasurable.
 It’s like any touch for most people can feel nice.
 So sexual abuse can create nice sensations and feelings in children.
 Which is confusing because there’s also pain, and they’re also confused because they are feeling sexual feelings and arousal that they’re just not ready for.

-When I closed my eyes, all I could see were his games, and his hands.
+When I closed my eyes, all I could see were his games and his hands.
 It did not feel nice, but he said it did feel nice.
 What was wrong with me?
 I needed to escape so I went to the park because I loved to swing high in the sky.
-I was feeling brave, so with burst of confidence I opened my mouth and told the flowers and the birds my secret.
+I was feeling brave, so with a burst of confidence, I opened my mouth and told the flowers and the birds my secret.

 Kids can be very literal, anyway, look no book is perfect.
 What I might love about this, some other sexologists and sexual educators are going to hate, I still think it’s still a good book but I don’t like that part.

 She didn’t think all those things.
 She just reached out her arms and surrounded me in her sweet perfume, helping me feel beautiful again.
 She handed back my heart all colourful and new.
 His power was broken and now I can swing high into the sky where his hands cannot reach me.
 I am free.
 So, talks about telling someone, who in this instance has helped to stop the abuse.